lazarus0x1337/WriteUp_CTF/PWN/README.md

 The User Record application has a buffer overflow vulnerability due to improper handling of user input.
 The `name` field in the `user_record` struct has a fixed size, which allows for an overflow when a longer string is provided.
 This exploit demonstrates how to manipulate the memory layout to change the `id` variable.

 ## Code Analysis

+To gain privileged shell access in the User Record application, we target the ROOT_ID defined as 80085, The structure user_record has a total size of 32 bytes so with no padding, allowing us to exploit a buffer overflow in the name field to overwrite the adjacent id field directly.
+By crafting an input that exceeds the buffer size, we can set the id to 80085, granting access to the debug shell.

 ```c
 #include <stdio.h>
 #include <stdlib.h>